axodotdev/cargo-dist/book/src/reference/config.md

 Enabling this disables tag-push releases, but keeps pr checks enabled.

-By default the workflow dispatch form will have "dry-run" populated as the tag, which is taken to have the same meaning as `pr-run-mode = upload`: run the plan and build steps, but not the publish or announce ones.
+By default the workflow dispatch form will have "dry-run" populated as the tag, which is taken to have the same meaning as `pr-run-mode = "upload"`: run the plan and build steps, but not the publish or announce ones.
 Currently hosting is also disabled, but future versions may add some forms of hosting in this mode.

 ### display